- Getting there and getting around

 See the guidelines on caring for parks and forests for more information about protecting our environment and heritage in parks.

 Mazeppa National Park was gazetted in 1972.
 Its remnant gidgee scrub is fire sensitive.
 Encroachment by buffel grass from neighbouring properties and wildfires increases the risk of further fire and research is being carried out to control the buffel grass.
-The Department of National Parks, Recreation, Sport and Racing manages the protected area to conserve its natural, cultural and historic values.
+The Department of National Parks, Sport and Racing manages the protected area to conserve its natural, cultural and historic values.

 The national park is managed in accordance with the Mazeppa National Park Management Plan.